 The Nissan Leaf 30 kWh is a full electric vehicle (BEV).
 The maximum power of the Nissan Leaf 30 kWh is 80 kW (107 hp).
 The maximum torque is 187 lb-ft.
 The Nissan Leaf 30 kWh is front wheel drive and can accelerate from 0 to 62 miles per hour in 11.5 seconds.
 The top speed is 89 mph.

 The battery of the Nissan Leaf 30 kWh has a total capacity of 30 kWh.
 The usable capacity is 28 kWh (estimate).
 A range of about 105 miles is achievable on a fully charged battery.
 The actual range will however depend on several factors including climate, terrain, use of climate control systems and driving style.

 For example: sustaining high speeds in cold weather could result in a range of around 75 mi.
 However, driving at low speeds in mild weather will increase the range to around 160 mi.

 Rapid charging is possible through a CHAdeMO connection.
-The maximum rapid charge power is 50 kW, which charges the battery from 10% to 80% in around 25 minutes.
+The maximum rapid charge power is 50 kW.
+The battery can't be charged continuously at this power.
+In an average rapid charge session the average charge power will be around 45 kW.
+This charges the battery from 10% to 80% in around 30 minutes.
 A rapid charge like this will add about 70 miles of range.